monsoonmaelstrom/book2/book2.md

 “Who do you think they want you to be?”

 “A deterrent.
 Failing that, a weapon.
 The one that makes General Iverson fall back in line.
-But what they’re asking is just for me to become another version of him.
+But what they’re asking is for me to become another version of him.
 But one that bows to their desires.
 I won’t be a tool for anyone, and I don’t want to rule anything.”

 “Being your own person has gotten you this far,” Liam says and I feel his shoulders rise and fall in a shrug.
 “I think you can manage the next bit on your terms as well.”